Alfred Chicken: Release

 The Game Boy game was the original version.
 Two revisions exist: the monochrome original, and a Super Game Boy version with a level select feature.
 The latter was developed by Hookstone and released by Sunsoft in Japan.
+It was later re-released for Game Boy Color as Alfred's Adventure in 2000.

+The Amiga version is the same as the Game Boy game and is identical except for its color graphics and increased screen resolution.
 The NES edition of the game is essentially a watered-down port of the Game Boy version.
 It features only five levels, which were originally in the Game Boy game.

-The Amiga version is the same as the Game Boy game and is identical except for its color graphics and increased screen resolution.
+The SNES game, Super Alfred Chicken, uses the same mechanics as the prior versions, but has entirely different level layouts and functions as a sequel.
+It suffered from mediocre reviews.

 The game for the original PlayStation was released only in the PAL region.
 It features 2.5D action and is a brand-new game rather than a port.
 It was developed by Möbius Entertainment and released by Sony Computer Entertainment Europe in 2002.

-A unannounced version for the Sega Genesis was obtained by Piko Interactive in 2016, getting their hands on an unfinished binary from the original developer and intending to finish it up for a tentative 2017 release.
+An unannounced version for the Sega Genesis was obtained by Piko Interactive in 2016, getting their hands on an unfinished binary from the original developer and intending to finish it up for a tentative 2017 release.
 However, conflicting rights with the ownership of the Alfred Chicken character have ultimately prevented this to happen as of the present date.